 Chinese New Year

-The 2008 Chinese New Year is the Year of the Rat and is celebrated on February 7th.
-It celebrates the first day of the Chinese Lunar Calendar and is the most important yearly festival for the Chinese.
+The 2014 Chinese New Year is the Year of the Horse and is celebrated starting on January 31st.
+It celebrates the first day of the Chinese Lunar Calendar and is the most important yearly festival in Chinese culture.
 Each year is named after one of the 12 animals of the Chinese Zodiac.

-This Chinese New Year, we are transitioning from the Year of the Boar to the Year of the Rat.
-People born in the Year of the Rat are supposed to be leaders, pioneers and conquerors who are charismatic, practical and hardworking.
-Famour Rats include Carmen Electra, Eminem, Avril Lavigne, and William Shakespeare.
+This Chinese New Year, we are transitioning from the Year of the Snake to the Year of the Horse.
+People born in the Year of the Horse are supposed to be great communicators (that means you love to talk - and you're good at it!), smart, kind-hearted, charismatic, always trying to improve themselves, and cheerful but stubborn.
+Some famous horses include Oprah Winfrey, Kristen Stewart, Emma Watson and Kobe Bryant.

 How to Prepare